Girl name origins & meanings

 Famous people who gave their babies this name

-Madison is the number 22 most popular girls name in the US, according to 2018 Social Security Administration data.
-It has remained in the number 25 names since 2000, but has been steadily declining in popularity.
+According to Social Security Administration data, Madison has remained in the number 25 names since 2000, but has been steadily declining in popularity.
 It was in the top five names for the first half of the 2000s, but dropped out fo the top 10 names in 2015.
 It peaked as the second most popular girls name in 2001 and 2002.

 However, it is the 85th most popular name on FamilyEducation.com.